 - Mistaken Nationality: Due to his American-accented computer voice and frequent appearances in American TV shows, some people were unaware that he was actually British.

 - Nerd Glasses: Probably helped popularize this trope as well.

-- Self-Deprecation: He seems to take his paralysis with good humor and even makes jokes about it.
+- Self-Deprecation: He took his paralysis with good humor and even made jokes about it.
 Mentioning that his professorial chair at Cambridge was formerly held by Isaac Newton, he remarked, "They say it's Newton's chair, but obviously it's been changed."
 Also, when giving a speech at Stanford, he told the audience that he hoped they could understand his British accent.

 - Silent Snarker: A variation.
 Since Hawking's voice computer couldn't really do inflection, Hawking himself would indicate sarcasm or slyness through use of the occasional Aside Glance, smirk, and eyeroll.

 - Significant Birth Date: Born three hundred years to the day after the death of Galileo.
 And inverted with his date of death, which happened to be Albert Einstein's birthday.
 Which, coincidentally, is also the date Karl Marx died.
 His death day is also Pi Day.

 - The Speechless: After his diagnosis, his speech became progressively more impaired until a bout of pneumonia and subsequent tracheotomy silenced his voice altogether.
 He used text-to-speech technology to communicate with people.

 - Synthetic Voice Actor: A famous example, and probably the Trope Codifier for many other examples.
 Notably, he appeared As Himself on several popular shows using his distinctive Machine Monotone voice, and even trademarked it due to just how distinctive it was.

 - Time Travel: His long-standing theory was that, outside of Time Dilation effects, time-travel is impossible for various reasons.